mrworf/photoframe/README.md

 or you might still see the boot messages.

-Finally, time to install photoframe, which means downloading the repo, install the service and reboot
+Time to install photoframe, which means downloading the repo, install the service and reboot

 ```
 cd /root